-\textbf{The relationship between POT and OT.} By \cite{caffarelli2010free}'s technique, the POT problem can be transferred into an OT problem, and thus, OT solvers (e.g., Network simplex) can be employed to solve the POT problem.
-In short, given the POT problem \eqref{eq: opt}, construct measures,
+\textbf{The relationship between POT and OT.} By using the techniques in \cite{caffarelli2010free}, the POT problem can be transferred into an OT problem, and thus, OT solvers (e.g., network simplex) can be employed to solve the POT problem.